 Most experts say that microwave ovens don’t give off enough energy to damage the genetic material (DNA) in cells so they can’t cause cancer.
 Microwaves heat food, but do not make any changes to it that aren’t made in any other cooking method.
 So they do not make food any more likely to cause cancer.

-The FDA claims that the most common health hazard of microwave ovens revolves around burns from hot food, splattering grease, or steam.
+The FDA claims that the most common health hazard of microwave ovens includes burns from hot food, splattering grease, or steam.
 Dr. Weil also points out that the greatest dangers with microwaves are from uneven cooking, exploding/splattering, and the use of plastic containers and plastic wrap transferring plastic molecules into food.

 It’s best to consider the sources of each camp.
 The anti-microwave camp tends to rely on the Powerwatch summary of old Russian studies and un-reviewed studies by Kopp and Hertel.
 Those claiming that microwaves are safe are backed by federal agencies, university studies, and safety experts.